 Practical resource: On‐Page SEO | An Actionable Guide for 2018

-Keywords Everywhere is a free Chrome and Firefox extension that allows you to assess free search volume, CPC & competition data for any keyword on this planet.
+WMS Everywhere is a free Chrome extension that allows you to assess free search volume, CPC & competition data for any keyword on this planet.

 VidIQ is both a fully paid tool and a free Google extension that helps you understand YouTube SEO.
 It's a great option for individual publishers, video editors and marketing agencies who manage YouTube channels for their clients.